In this guide, I’ll show you how I find profitable keywords for more affiliate sales.

 After all, search engines are good sources of high converting and evergreen traffic.
 It’s the right move for creating long-lasting income sources.

-How to find keywords to get buyer traffic and drive affiliate sales?
+How to find keywords to get buying-intent traffic and drive affiliate sales?

 When you do keyword research for affiliate marketing, you want to rank for the most searched terms used by potential buyers.